intuiface/intuiface-cdk/README.md

 ## Quick Start

 To develop your own interface asset, please make sure you have installed:
 - [NodeJS](https://nodejs.org/) so you can use NPM to manage your project’s dependencies.
-We recommend to use the version 22 LTS.
+We recommend using the version 22 LTS.
 - [Visual Studio Code](https://code.visualstudio.com/) to code, build, and test your project
 - [Angular Schematics CLI](https://www.npmjs.com/package/@angular-devkit/schematics-cli).
 Install it using NPM:<br> ```npm install -g @angular-devkit/schematics-cli```